Richmond–San Rafael Bridge: Third lanes

-On February 11, 2015, the Bay Area Toll Authority approved a plan to install a protected bike and pedestrian path on the wide shoulder of the upper deck of the bridge.
-The path was expected to be complete in 2017, however it opened on November 16, 2019.
-As part of the same project, a third eastbound lane was added the previous year on the lower deck to be available for evening commutes.
+The Bay Area Toll Authority approved a plan in 2015 to carve out a protected bike and pedestrian path along the upper deck's wide shoulder.
+Though initially slated for 2017, the path officially opened on November 16, 2019.
+As part of the same corridor improvement program, Caltrans added a third eastbound lane on the lower deck the previous year, which opens exclusively during evening commute hours to ease bottlenecks.